AlexWorx/ALib-Class-Library/docs/pages/alib_mod_strings.md

 With string debugging, the string buffer allocated by class \b %AString is extended by 32 characters, 16 characters at the front and 16 characters at the end.
-A "magic" number is written in this padding memory and accidental (illegal) write operations across the borders of the allocated space is detected.
+A "magic" number is written in this padding memory, and accidental (illegal) write operations across the borders of the allocated space are detected.

 Therefore, code that:
 1. Uses method \alib{strings;TAString::SetBuffer;AString::SetBuffer} to set an external buffer, and
 2. transfers responsibility to \alib by setting parameter \p{responsibility} of that method,

 has to allocate the buffer passed accordingly.
-This means, the buffer has to be 32 characters larger than specified and the starting address of the heap allocation has to be 16 characters before what parameter \p{extBuffer} points to.<br>
+This means the buffer has to be 32 characters larger than specified and the starting address of the heap allocation has to be 16 characters before what parameter \p{extBuffer} points to.<br>
 Such external buffer allocation should therefore be conditionally implemented using code selection symbol \ref ALIB_DEBUG_STRINGS.